mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it provides the current Fear & Greed index value and historical trend.
-It uses a specific verb-resource pair and distinguishes itself from sibling tools that deal with coin data.
+Description clearly states the tool returns the current Fear & Greed index value and historical trend.
+This is specific and distinguishes it from sibling tools that focus on cryptocurrencies.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.